Lecrapouille/TimedPetriNetEditor/README.md

 where `t - 5`, `t - 3` and `t - 1` are delays implied by duration on arcs and
 `min(2 +` and `min(0 +` implied by tokens from incoming places.

-- Dater form of the event graph in the figure 2 is:
+- The dater form of the event graph in figure 2 is:
 ```
 T0(n) = max(5 + T2(n - 2));
 T1(n) = max(5 + T0(n - 0));